kriasoft/graphql-starter-kit/README.md

 ```

 *NOTE: Try to merge as soon as the new changes land on the master branch in Node.js API Starter
-repository, otherwise your project may diverse too much from the base/upstream repo.*
+repository, otherwise your project may differ too much from the base/upstream repo.*

 ## Deployment